-The French capital blends history, art, culture and stunning architecture to create one of the most romantic destinations in the world.
+The French capital blends history, art, culture and stunning architecture to create one of the most romantic destinations in the world and it also explains just why Paris breaks are so very popular.
 Often described as the City of Love, Paris boasts world-famous landmarks including the Eiffel Tower, Notre-Dame, The Louvre and the Arc de Triomphe.

 Characterised by quaint cafes, first class cuisine, historic museums, cosmopolitan high streets and a vibrant nightlife, Paris encapsulates French culture in a way that will equally satisfy those looking to sightsee or those looking to kick back and soak up the atmosphere.

 Paris is the epicentre of the country’s history and many cultural movements, with evidence of its evolution around almost every corner.
 That's why Paris short breaks are perfect and the city has plenty more to offer if you are staying for a bit longer.

 Historic landmarks like the Palace of Versailles and Notre-Dame demonstrate the magnificent architecture Paris is famous for, with examples of its Gothic, Renaissance and Art Nouveau movements evident across the city.
 For the art lovers, Paris boasts three of the world’s most visited art museums in the Louvre, Centre Georges Pompidou and the Musée d'Orsay.

 Designer shops and high-end boutiques litter the iconic and bustling Champs-Élysées for those looking to catch a flavour of the famous Parisian fashion scene, while those looking to taste the finest French cuisine will have no shortage of options.
 Whether you’re on a budget or if you’re looking to indulge in one of the many Michelin-starred restaurants, you need not miss out on superb local food, beer or wine, whatever your preferences.